 experiences.
 The exception was the story of the extra dress told

 by the two sisters who owned the business.
-The reported that one
+They said that one

 evening, just before going home, they had counted 12 finished dresses,